 VSCode is a lightweight, yet powerful open-source editor accessible on any platform (Windows, Mac, Linux).
 It has a rich ecosystem of built-in support and extensions for programming languages.
 The editor gets monthly updates with new features and bug fixes.
 This, and the active community that creates useful plug-ins for various use cases, makes VSCode a programmers’ favorite when it comes to Python development.

-So, what do you get from the Python extension?
+So, what do you get from the extension?

 - Auto-completion with IntelliSense;